This simple beef curry borrows flavours from a classic Indian keema curry but uses a cheaper cut of meat and slowly simmers it on the stovetop.

-It is a piece of meat with lots of connective tissue so really needs a couple of hours to cook.
-But the great thing about that is that these break down and help thicken and enrich any sauce or gravy that the beef is braised in.
+It is a piece of meat with lots of connective tissue, this breaks down and help thicken and enrich any sauce or gravy.

-Naan bread, are you daft?
-That thick and unctuous gravy is begging for naan bread!
+Naan bread!
+Are you daft?
+That thick and unctuous gravy is just begging for naan!

 - 1 Tsp Turmeric Powder

 - 1 Tbsp Garam Masala